svaksha/aksh/Agrey/2015-10-26-svaksha-conquaire.md

 + Containerize the research data that is syntactically well-formed, has __meta tags__, is __cleaned up__ and __ready for reuse__ or for __testing and revalidating__ already published research.
 + By creating __docker instances__ for the pockets of research that a scientist wishes to share, one can easily __reproduce the same environment instance in which the original computation was carried out__.
 + Write simple scripts to simplify the deployment of local code which will ease the worktable. (see, https://github.com/svaksha/yaksha)
++ From 2015November, docker will upgrade the autobuilds functionality and infrastructure to offer dynamic matching of git branches and tags as well as faster builds.
+This means, the Docker Hub build system can be configured to dynamically trigger builds when the team creates new git branches and tags.
+For example, if you you create a new git feature branch named `new-feature`, the build system will automatically build a docker image tagged as `new-feature`.
+This allows Docker Hub autobuilds to fit seamlessly into your development and deployment workflow and it is configurable to support full dynamic matches, regex filters, or simple static matches.